gammasoft71/Examples_wxWidgets/README.md

 ## Picker Controls

-[DatePicker](src/PickerControls/DatePicker) Shows how to create a DatePicker widget with wxDatePicker.
+[DatePickerCtrl](src/PickerControls/DatePickerCtrl) Shows how to create a DatePicker widget with wxDatePickerCtrl.

-[TimePicker](src/PickerControls/TimePicker) Shows how to create a TimePicker widget with wxTimePicker.
+[TimePickerCtrl](src/PickerControls/TimePickerCtrl) Shows how to create a TimePicker widget with wxTimePickerCtrl.

 ## Containers